A Digital Dilemma

 News Release — LOGAN, UTAH — Aug 23, 2018 — In the United States, we’ve accumulated an estimated 500 million specimens of animals, plants, bugs and mushrooms.
 The specimens are an important resource for scientists, but only 15 percent of the giant collection has been digitized for use in our modern, connected world.

-A Common Yellow Swallowtail (Papilio machaon brucei) from the USU Insect Collection.
-A USU computer scientist is working with biologists to revamp the biodiversity database tool Symbiota.
-(George Waldren)
+Computer scientist, Curtis Dyreson, is working with biologists to revamp the biodiversity database tool Symbiota.

 Part of the problem is a lack of robust software tools that can handle such a big job.
 This digital dilemma creates a unique opportunity for collaboration among biologists and computer scientists.
 USU’s Dr. Curtis Dyreson, an associate professor of computer science who has more than a decade of experience in bioinformatics, is leading a major effort to overhaul Symbiota — one of the most widely-used biodiversity database platforms in the world.

 “Symbiota is an open source software tool used to create and manage biological specimen data,” said Dyreson.
 “Scientists use it to document specimens from around the world.”

 The software is a popular tool used by museums and herbaria.
 But the program isn’t perfect.

 “Symbiota was created about 15 years ago, and since then, software development has changed so much,” he added.
 “We’re going to completely revamp it.”

 A Penstemon cyananthus Hook from the Intermountain Herbarium.
 Millions of biological specimens have not been digitized for use in modern database systems.